mullinmax/flip-flop/README.md

 Flip-Flop uses iframes in order to allow users to switch between apps without leaving the central page.
 For good reason, many web applications disable being put into iframes.
 This prevents [Click jacking](https://en.wikipedia.org/wiki/Clickjacking).
 The example above includes labels you can use when using traefik as a reverse proxy to allow your app to be put into an iframe.
 Carefully consider how this impacts your security of yourself and your users. **Use at your own risk**.
 Thankfully many apps do not have this constraint so you don't have to do this often.

+#### Automatic Favicon/Icon not working

+Flip-Flop does it's best to automatically grab the best favicon from each app to use as the icon in the menu.
+Some common causes for it not correctly grabbing the favicon are:
+- The app url gets redirected (flip-flop does not currently follow redirects).
+For example If you host Navidrome at `https://music.domain.com` it will automatically redirect to `https://music.domain.com/app/`.
+You will need to set the flip flop URL to this second url for the favicon to work.
+- The app has basic http authentication enabled.
+In order for the favicon to be retreived Flip-Flop would need to log into the app.
+As a rule Flip-Flop is not designed to handle security critical things like passwords so it does not support this.

 ## Contributing

 Contributions are welcome.
 Please feel free to submit pull requests or open issues for improvements and bug fixes.
 This project is being actively developed and I would love to adapt this to something that's as useful to as many people as possible.
 I would especially love some help refining the CSS styles and adding some great themes.